 - (a) No person in the business of collecting and disposing of holding tank wastes shall transfer such material wastes into any manhole or other appurtenance of any district sewer, or into any local, private building or lateral sewer which is a branch thereof, unless a permit for disposal of such wastes has first been obtained from the district. - (1) Written application of such permit shall be made to the district and shall state the name and address of the applicant, the make, model, year, license number and capacity of the disposal unit and, where applicable, the state sanitary license number granted to the hauler by the state department of safety and professional services and/or department of natural resources. - (2) Permits shall be renewed on an annual basis.
 Applications for permits will be transmitted to all current permit holders by June 1 of each year.
 Completed applications shall be submitted to the district prior to July 1.
 The district shall either approve or deny each application prior to August 1.
-An annual fee as set forth in the schedule of fees on file in the town clerk's office and which may be revised by town board resolution shall accompany each application for a permit.
+An annual fee of \$75.00 shall accompany each application for a permit.
 Charges for treatment of the disposed wastes will be based upon the unit costs of treatment. - (3) The permit, or a copy thereof, shall be kept at all times with the disposal unit. - (4) The permit will allow the holder to dispose of wastes, which are strictly domestic in origin.
-The discharge of any other wastes without prior approval of the district is prohibited. - (b) No holding tank wastes may be disposed of into any sewer within the district without prior approval of the district. - (c) No disposing of wastes after permit revocation.
+The discharge of any other wastes without prior approval of the district is prohibited. - (b) No holding tank wastes may be disposed of into any sewer within the district without prior approval of the district. - (c) No disposing of wastes after permit revocation. - (1) The district may revoke any permit issued for any reason it deems sufficient.
+The issuance of a permit is not intended to create any interest in the permit holder, but is instead intended to allow the district to know about, monitor and properly charge for the disposal of waste.

-- (1) The district may revoke any permit issued for any reason it deems sufficient.
-The issuance of a permit is not intended to create any interest in the permit holder, but is instead intended to allow the district to know about, monitor and properly charge for the disposal of waste. - (2) If the district revokes a permit, the revocation is effective on the date the order is mailed, by certified mail, to the address of the permit applicant. - (3) Continued disposal of holding tank wastes after revocation subjects the permittee or those acting pursuant to the permittee's direction to the penalties provided by law. - (d) The disposal of holding tank wastes shall occur only at those sites designated by the district.
+- (2) If the district revokes a permit, the revocation is effective on the date the order is mailed, by certified mail, to the address of the permit applicant. - (3) Continued disposal of holding tank wastes after revocation subjects the permittee or those acting pursuant to the permittee's direction to the penalties provided by law. - (d) The disposal of holding tank wastes shall occur only at those sites designated by the district.
 Disposal at any location other than those designated by the district is prohibited. - (e) See sections 54-51 and 54-52 for the installation of holding tanks.